 UK tax brackets: at a glance

 • What do I need to know?
-The amount of tax you pay increases with your income, but you’re only charged higher percentages on earnings above each threshold, up to a limit.
+The amount of Income Tax you pay increases with your earnings.
+But you’re only charged higher percentages on earnings above each threshold, up to a limit.

 • What does it mean for me?
 When your income exceeds £100,000, your Personal Allowance decreases, meaning you pay even more tax than before.